Connected Devices

 - Lack of Monitoring: As the number of connected devices grows, maintaining visibility and control over them becomes increasingly difficult.

-This is particularly dangerous in an era where hardware-based attacks are becoming more prevalent.
-Traditional security software is not designed to detect or defend against threats originating from rogue hardware or malicious implants.
-As a result, organizations can be completely exposed, without any indication that an attack has occurred
+This is particularly dangerous in an era where hardware attacks are becoming more common.
+Traditional security software is not designed to detect or defend against threats coming from rogue hardware.
+Because of this, attackers can break in without being noticed.
+Organizations may be fully exposed and not even know an attack happened.

 Network Attack Tools